ALIYA CHAUDHRY

 Picture

 I'm a journalist focusing on covering music and internet culture.
-I was previously a staff writer for The Verge and I've written for NME, Alternative Press, Billboard, VICE, Stereogum, Slate, and Kerrang!, along with other publications.
-I cover rock, pop, pop-punk, metalcore and TikTok, among other things.
+I was previously a staff writer for The Verge and I've written for NME, Alternative Press, Billboard, VICE, Stereogum, Slate, and Kerrang!, as well as other publications.
+I cover rock, pop, indie, pop-punk, metalcore and TikTok, among other topics.

 I also write fiction.
-My debut novel, Every Version Ends in Death, will be out on October 19.
-You can find out more about the book and preorder it here.
+My debut novel, Every Version Ends in Death, came out in 2023 and was nominated for the Shirley Jackson Award.
+You can find out more about the book here and read an extract here.

 My Work